clin045/cellsociety/README.md

     - Null/Empty Title, Author, Description strings even (default shows “No Title” / “No Author” / “No Description”)
 - Cell population graph
 - Dynamic simulation parameter changing
+- Interaction with cells through the UI
+- Multiple windows
+    - Graph only works for last graph opened

 Assumptions or Simplifications:
 - RPS uses simplified methods for autoinducer decay and release